 Any child who turns 5 on or before Oct.
 1 is eligible to start full-day kindergarten in August.
 To enroll a child, families should go to the school their neighborhood is assigned to and fill out a registration packet.
-Note: If schools are closed because of bad weather, then registration is canceled as well.

 For questions, call the kindergarten office at (859) 381-4105 or the Pupil Personnel office at (859) 381-4130.